Aparai people

 The Aparai or Apalai are an indigenous people of Brazil, who live in Amapá and Pará states.
-A little community is located in French Guiana, in Antecume Pata.
+A little community is located in French Guiana, in Antécume-Pata.
 They were sedentary slash-and-burn farmers, necessitating periodic relocation as soil became exhausted, but also hunters and gatherers.
 They spoke a Carib language and in the 20th century their subsistence shifted towards craftwork as they adapted to modern Brazil and the cash economy.

 Name

 The tribe calls themselves Aparai.
 They have been known by Apalai, Appirois, Aparathy, Apareilles, Apalaii, Aparis and Apalaís.